-Environmental degradation caused by encroaching climate change threatens endangered bee species and other insectoid pollinators.
-These threats are anthropocentric, originating from the impacts of human activities.
+Bees are essential for the health of people and the planet.
+Unfortunately, environmental degradation caused by encroaching climate change is threatening endangered bee species and other insect pollinators.
+These threats are anthropocentric, meaning they are a direct consequence of human activities.

 There are several threats that challenge the existence of the honey bee, most of which are the result of human activity.
 Colony Collapse Disorder (CCD) is a phenomenon that was first identified in 2006, describing the steady and annual decline in bee colonies around the world.
 These losses are caused by things such as agricultural land development, pesticide and fungicide usage, increasing regional temperatures, and the introduction of invasive species.